tmahmood/taskwarrior-web/README.md

 - [ ] Editing/Deleting/Starting tasks
 - [ ] Following Context
 - [ ] Error handling
+    - [x] Returning error message in case error occurred
+    - [ ] Retaining input in case of error
 - [ ] Add more tests
 - [x] Which port to run
 - [ ] Convert to desktop app using Tauri